kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-vs-reactive.md

 ---

-## Pinning and carrier threads: what “blocking is cheap” does not mean
+## Pinning and carrier threads: what “blocking is cheap” does not mean { #pinning-carriers }

 Virtual threads make many blocking operations cheap, but the phrase should not be interpreted as “every blocking operation is free.”